Is Overeating Anonymous Right for You? Pros and Cons Explained

 But I don’t think it needs to be that way.

-I’m talking about doing the holistic, deep work so you can eat what you want, without fear, and truly be normal with food again.
+I’m talking about doing holistic, deep work so you can eat what you want without fear and truly be normal with food again.

-Because I think that’s the point of healing from overeating, to simply return to food normality or neutrality.
+Because I think that’s the point of healing from overeating, simply returning to food normality or neutrality.

-Oftentimes I call this peace with food, or making peace with food.
+Often I call this peace with food or making peace with food.

-But peace with food is just being ‘normal’ with food.
-Just having a nice, pleasant relationship with food.
+But peace with food is just being ‘normal’ with food—just having a nice, pleasant relationship with it.

-I don’t believe that you’d call yourself an ‘addict’ if your relationship with food was simply normal.
+I don’t believe that you’d call yourself an ‘addict’ if your relationship with food were expected.

-Trust me, I’ve outgrown my binge eating habits, and now I feel pretty normal around food.
+Trust me, I’ve outgrown my binge eating habits, and now I feel pretty standard around food.

-On my Eating Enlightenment podcast, I’ve interviewed dozens of other people who have struggled with binge eating, emotional eating and compulsive eating, but who have used approaches like Intuitive Eating to truly feel free now.
+On my Eating Enlightenment podcast, I’ve interviewed dozens of other people who have struggled with binge eating, emotional eating, and compulsive eating but who have used approaches like Intuitive Eating to feel free now truly.

-In essence, I do not think that Overeaters Anonymous leads to the truly deep transformation if you still feel like you are an addict – even after decades of work
+In essence, I do not think that Overeaters Anonymous leads to a profound transformation if you still feel like you are an addict – even after decades of work

 Concluding Thoughts To Stop Eating Compulsively / OA